 The Doctrine of Signatures

-Alongside rulership ran the doctrine of signatures, the belief that a plant's appearance signalled its use.
-A walnut, shaped like a brain, was thought good for the head; a yellow flower for jaundice; the man-shaped root of the mandrake, in the picture above, marked it as a plant of strange power over the whole body.
+Alongside rulership ran the doctrine of signatures, the belief that a plant's appearance revealed its use.
+A walnut, shaped like a brain, was thought good for the head.
+A yellow flower was used for jaundice.
+The man-shaped root of the mandrake, shown in the picture above, marked it as a plant of strange power over the whole body.
 Renaissance writers such as Paracelsus and della Porta gave the idea its fullest form.
-It is symbolism, a way of reading meaning into form, rather than any real account of a plant's chemistry.
+It is symbolism, a way of reading meaning into a plant's form, rather than any real account of its chemistry.

 Gathering by the Hour

 Timing completed the craft.
-Herbalists gathered a plant in the day and planetary hour of its ruler, and often at a chosen phase of the Moon, so the herb would be "at the height of its virtue."
+Herbalists gathered a plant during the day and planetary hour of its ruler, an old system that divided each day into hours, each governed in turn by one of the seven planets, and often at a chosen phase of the Moon, so the herb would be "at the height of its virtue."
 A Sun herb was cut on Sunday in a solar hour, a Saturn root on Saturday, following the same planetary days of the week that still name our calendar.
-The regimen of the body and the gathering of its remedies were kept in step with the sky.
+In this way, the regimen of the body and the gathering of its remedies were kept in step with the sky.

 Frequently Asked Questions